close print view

 4. Procedures and Time-Frame for Obtaining Permit or Approval

-Contact the Department of Licensing and Regulatory Affairs, Bureau of Health Systems, Division of Licensing & Certification at (517) 241-3830 to obtain an application for a new Hospice program.
+Contact the Department of Licensing and Regulatory Affairs, Bureau of Health Care Services, Health Facilities Division at 517-241-4160 to obtain an application for a new Hospice program.
 A pre-licensure survey is conducted 1-2 weeks before a facility is ready to see patients.

 5. Operational Requirements